Fish meal: Fish used

 Note: It takes four to five tons of fish to produce one ton of fish meal; about six million tons of fish are harvested each year solely to make fish meal.

 Environmental impact

 Fish meal production is a significant contributor of over-fishing, and risks pushing fisheries beyond their replacement rate.
 Some areas of the world, such as Western Africa, have seen a large increase in fish meal production which in turn is hurting local fisheries and driving fisheries into collapse.

-In 2022, the United Nations Food and Agriculture Organization (FAO) expressed concern about overexploitation of fish in West Africa, caused by the fishmeal and fish oil industry.
+In 2022, the United Nations Food and Agriculture Organization (FAO) expressed concern about overexploitation of fish in West Africa, caused by the fish meal and fish oil industry.